asherhe/mitx-18.01-calculus/calculus1a-differentiation/unit1-the-derivative/what-is-the-derivative.md

 So after 1 second, the textbook is going at $0\frac ms$.
 What does this mean?
 Is it floating in the air?

 The derivative describes *instantaneous* rate of change, so right at the instant at which $t=1$​, the textbook will not move.
 If you imagine throwing something, at some point, it will reach the highest it'll go, and it'll start falling.
-At $t=1$​​, the textbook is perfectly at that peak point, so it appears that it won't be moving (but not for long)
+At $t=1$​​​, the textbook is perfectly at that peak point, so it appears that it won't be moving (but not for long).
+But at least most of New York City can see it now.

+And as we can see from our cancellation, floating constant terms actually don't matter much when calculating the derivative of something, which makes sense.
+Moving the starting point up or down still doesn't change how fast it was going.